Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

     ```

--   To repeat the last playback, use the `Repeat()` method.
+-   To repeat the last added text, use the Repeat() method.

-    The `Repeat()` method returns the information about the text is played lastly, and the TTS state is changed to `Playing`.
+    The `Repeat()` method returns the information about the last added text and the TTS state is changed to `Playing`.

-    If there is no text is played before,  an exception occurs.
+    If no text has been added before, an exception occurs.
 To handle the exception, contain a block of code as follow:

     ```csharp
     void Stop()